Serving Documents by Mail

 Complete the forms or documents you wish to have served.

-Make a photocopy of each document for each party, plus two photocopies for the court (two is the maximum number of copies the court will endorse, or officially stamp “Endorsed/Filed”).
-Make an additional copy for yourself, if you want one for your records while you wait for the court to return the endorsed copies, which may take up to six weeks.
+Make one complete photocopy of each document for each party, plus an optional extra copy for the court to stamp (“endorse)” and return to you.
+(The court will only endorse one copy for you.)
+Make an additional copy for yourself, if you want one for your records while you wait for the court to return the endorsed copies, which may take up to six weeks if you submit by mail or drop-box.

 2